AndrewDanilov/yii2-custom-pages/README.md

 ### Categories

 Pages grouped by categories.
 You can add unlimited count of categories with unlimited count of pages inside each other.
+Categories can have unlimited nesting level.
+Besides, pages can exist without any categories at all.

+### Templates

 Each category can have own template for itself and separete template for pages stored in it.
-Categories can have unlimited nesting level.
-Pages can exist without any categories at all.
-In this case, the default template will be applied to them.
+At the same time, pages can have their own template, even if it was set in the category settings.
+If page template is not set in page settings, page template of category settings will be applied to it.
+If page have no own template and have no category, the default template will be used.

 ### Tags